 January doesn't have a big holiday but it does have something that the other months don't have and it's pretty special.

-After you turn the marker for the year it's here, January.
-Oh, you can grouse about the year gone by, 2016, but here comes a new field full of fresh fallen snow.
+After you turn the marker for the old year it's here, January.
+Oh, you can grouse about the year gone by but here comes a new field full of freshly fallen snow.
 No footprints.
 Yet.
 The possibilities are endless and that makes us all very hopeful.

 Subscribe to my blog: Mark McEwen's World